BoB13-YesICan/.github/profile/README.md

 Best of Best (BoB) is a next-generation security leader training program hosted by the Korea Information Technology Research Institute.

 ## Projects
+- **CAN Bus Pentesting Tool**: FW/SW Pentseting Tool using STM32 MCU. it was passed our team's own load test and was used without any problems in the Our IDS performance test and Real Car hacking test.
 - **AI-based Intrusion Detection System (IDS)**: Implementing machine learning techniques for anomaly detection in CAN networks.
 - **CAN Protocol Analysis**: Developing tools and algorithms for analyzing and securing in-vehicle networks.